Four Classical Albums New In 2020 That Showcase Artists At Full Stride

 When Caroline Shaw completed her song-cycle “Is A Rose” last year, she couldn’t have known that in 2020 its subjects - love, loss and mortality - would feel unusually topical.
 Timeliness aside, I find it moving and beautiful.
 My response partly reflects the singer Shaw wrote it for, Anne Sofie von Otter, a great artist who is as fluent in pop, early music and cabaret as she is in opera and art song.
 Otter’s technique is transcendent, in that we don’t notice it and instead feel her unwavering humanity.
 The Philharmonia Baroque Orchestra, which commissioned Shaw to write these works for baroque instruments, sounds inspired, as does their conductor Nicholas McGegan.
 Special props to the oboist Marc Schachman, who plays the opening solo poetically.

-But composer Shaw gives this album's central demonstration of an artist transcending considerable technique.
-This young Pulitzer and Grammy winner was once called an “inventive collagist,” but her richness of allusion here supports direct, heartfelt communication.
+But for an artist transcending considerable technique, we couldn't find a better example than Shaw.
+This young Pulitzer and Grammy winner was once called an “inventive collagist,” but that phrase doesn't do her justice.
+This work shows how her rich palate of allusions supports direct, heartfelt communication.

 The album also includes Shaw’s first oratorio, "The Listeners."
 It contemplates the 1977 Voyager space probes and the “Golden Record” put onboard to give any aliens who find it a sense of our species' achievements.
 Shaw samples directly from that record, including the voices of its mastermind Carl Sagan.
 She also uses poems by Walt Whitman, Yesenia Montilla, Lucille Clifton and William Drummond.
 She makes expert use of the baroque orchestra and the exceptional singing of Dashon Burton, Avery Amereau and the Philharmonia Baroque Chorale.
 It’s an ambitious work, so it’s good to report that it achieves total lift-off.
 As with “Is A Rose,” the performances were recorded in concert, proving that these musicians are at the top of their games.